Crystal Wright | November 18, 2021 | Child support

 How Can I Collect Child Support Arrears?

-If you are the custodial parent and are waiting on past-due child support, your best option is to consult with a qualified lawyer.
+If you are a custodial parent and are waiting on past-due child support, your best option is to consult with a qualified lawyer.
 Some legal guidance can help you to seek collection, issue writs of execution, and apply pressure via the court system.